 There has always been a focus on education in the country and there has been a rise in the branded schools mushrooming all over the towns and cities of India, esp.
 Gurgaon.
-However, there are some schools which have existed for quite some time and now are being recognized as “top schools in Gurgaon”, like Shikshantar School and The Heritage School.
+However, there are some schools which have existed for quite some time and now are being recognized as “top schools in Gurgaon”, like Shikshantar School.
 Well, these schools are pursuing a non-traditional pattern of education.
 This doesn’t mean that the queues for the regular mainstream schools with a good academic track record are getting any shorter, but instead the demand of such ‘Alternative School’ is on the rise alongside.

 Alternative education, which is also called ‘progressive education’, refers to the education practice that does not comply with a conventional standard.
 The standard for comparison is usually the incumbent education system.